Changes to Financial Aid

-Revisions to a student’s financial aid award can occur for a number of reasons, but most frequently it is because the student is receiving more financial aid than federal and/or state guidelines permit (over award).
+Revisions to a student’s financial aid offer can occur for a number of reasons, but most frequently it is because the student is receiving more financial aid than federal and/or state guidelines permit (over award).

 Other common reasons for financial aid revisions are: